SoftUni-Internal/interactive-content/EN/07-Design-Patterns-and-Best-Practices/00-lesson-introduction.md

 ## In this lesson you will learn:

-**1. What is a pattern?**
+**1. What is a Pattern?**

-- Why are patterns used in coding and how they improve code quality?
+- Why are patterns used in coding and how they improve code quality

 **2. Common Design Patterns**